- Windows 10 20H2 October Update Rolls Out:

 When Windows 10 keeps restarting, you can directly get this issue solved right now with a Windows bootable disk.
 You can create a bootable disk with a healthy computer with Windows 10 with the help of professional partition manager software - EaseUS Partition Master.

-Then you can be able to boot and run the computer from the bootable disk and fix errors that cause the Windows reboot loop on your computer.
-You can free download EaseUS Partition Master to fix Windows 10 reboot loop from the bootable disk right now:
+Then you can boot and run the computer from the bootable disk and fix errors that cause the Windows reboot loop on your computer.
+You can download EaseUS Partition Master Professional for free and apply it to fix the Windows 10 reboot loop from the bootable disk right now:

 After this, try to reboot your computer to see if the Windows 10 reboot loop has been removed or not.
 If not, you can continue to use EaseUS Partition Master with its Rebuild MBR feature to repair MBR on your PC if the system disk is MBR.